webandras/static-site-express/README.md

 - Possible breaking changes from the previous 2019 version will be documented...
 DONE.
 - EJS templating, Netlify CMS, Netlify and Heroku support will be kept...
 DONE.
 - I am planning to redesign the example website...
 IDEA DROPPED.
-- TODO: I will create a minimalistic starter template without any styling and with a little dummy data.
+- I will create a minimalistic starter template without any styling and with a little dummy data...
+DONE.
 - TODO: Documentation needs serious update.

 ## Changelog

+### v1.0.0-alpha.2 (27 April 2021)

+Incorrect configuration in docker-compose.yml
+-fix: "generator" and "devserver" services share volume data. "devserver" is dependent on the "generator" service.

+Under testing.
+I haven't experienced any errors in this version.

-### v1.0.0-alpha (25 April 2021)
+### v1.0.0-alpha.1 (25 April 2021)

 - version re-started with *v1.0.0* (from *4.1.0*)
 - Update npm dependencies to the newest versions